Azure/azure-service-operator/docs/hugo/content/guide/breaking-changes/_index.md

 ## Released Breaking Changes

-### Upcoming breaking changes
+### v2.2.0

-* AKS ManagedClusterServicePrincipalProfile.Secret will change from `string` to `genruntime.SecretReference`
+Breaking changes are:

+* ManagedClusters ManagedClusterServicePrincipalProfile.Secret field is now marked as a SecretReference
+* Remove un-used Status properties

+For more information see [v2.2.0 Breaking Changes]( {{< relref "breaking-changes-v2.2.0.md" >}} ).

 ### v2.1.0